1. Home

 The Archive

 The Archive at the Swedish Holocaust Museum provides access to documentation and facts for those who want to learn more about the Holocaust.
-In our archive stations you will find archives from different parts of the world.
+In our archive station you will find archives from different parts of the world.

 I Arkivet på Sveriges museum om Förintelsen kan besökare samtala med Elisabeth Citrom genom AI-teknik i Dimensions in Testimony.